2023mt93281/Kubernetes-/README.md

 |ingress.yaml |Contains all the configuration for port redirection and making services available on *.local|
 |mongo-deployment.yaml|Contains configuration for the MongoDB setup|
 |mysql-deployment.yaml|Contains configurations for MySQL setup|

+## Minikube
+This file comtains all the commands ued to run the services